chinchalinchin/scrilla/README.md

 7. Return None instead of False when errors are encountered in methods, so methods can have strict typing.
 Better for documentation!

+8. set up argument parsing for Investment Mode so user doesn't have to change .env variable to use Investment Mode from cli.

+9. Hook up 'Optimize' widget to optimize subject to constraint.

 ### NOTE

 The first time this application is run it retrieves a large amount of static data and stores it in the <b>/static/</b> folder.
 The first call of the function may take some time, but subsequent calls, assuming you do not have the environment variable <b>INIT</b> = <b>True</b>, should not take anywhere near as long.